 Note, by the way, that this expression does not include the viscosity.
-That's why it was possible to do the derivation without specifying the viscosity.
+That's why it was possible to do the derivation without specifying the viscosity; Longair does introduce the viscosity, in part because it is important for other reasons (e.g., to get the radial velocity or surface density).